git-e-up/RESTaurant/README.md

 # RESTaurant
-An ordering system/basic POS system
+An ordering and POS system for a bisque restaurant